prabhatraghav/prabhatraghav/README.md

     <p align="justify">
      <ul>
       <li>Hi, I’m Prabhat Singh Raghav, a DevOps Engineer from Delhi, India.</li>
-      <li>I’m seeking a role as a DevOps/Cloud Engineer, where I can leverage my experience in automating and optimizing application deployments in the cloud.</li>
+      <li>I’m seeking a role as a DevOps Engineer, where I can leverage my experience in automating and optimizing application deployments in the cloud.</li>
       <li>I’m currently expanding my knowledge in DevSecOps and Cloud-DevOps to stay ahead in the ever-evolving field of cloud computing and security.</li>
       <li>I'm a fast learner with a proven ability to quickly adapt to new technologies.</li>
       <li>I'm very hard-working, consistently going above and beyond to ensure project success.</li>